windowsadmins/cimian-pkg/README.md

 ### Summary

-`cimianpkg` streamlines the creation and deployment of `.nupkg` packages by:
+`cimipkg` streamlines the creation and deployment of `.nupkg` packages by:
 - Automating **version control** and **metadata management** through YAML.
 - Supporting **pre-install and post-install scripts**.
 - Providing seamless **package signing** with `SignTool`.